 Since the dentist is the professional here, it may seem unnecessary to learn of what will be happening in the surgery room.
 However, by being informed on what to expect, you will be calm all through the procedure.
 To begin with, it may help to know the sedation options you have.
 In most dental procedures, local anesthesia is used, although nitrous oxide, general and twilight anesthesia are also available.
 If you want to be relaxed and unawares but still able to respond throughout the procedure, twilight anesthesia I recommended.
 For a complete knock-out, you can choose general anesthesia while nitrous oxide just keeps you calm but awake.

 It may also be helpful to learn of everything that will be going on around you during the surgery.
 Will there be a cut made?
 Where will the cut be made?
 Do you get stitches?
 Will there be pain, swelling, or tenderness?
-Although a good dentist will always engage you all through the procedure if you are awake, learning of these things prior to surgery gives you a feeling of control and helps avoid panicking.
+Although a good dentist in Houston TX will always engage you all through the procedure if you are awake, learning of these things prior to surgery gives you a feeling of control and helps avoid panicking.

 After you have had a tooth removed, the next step is healing.
 To ensure that you heal properly without any complications, find out from your dentists what you need to do.
-For most people, a tooth extraction will feel better after a few days of surgery.
+For most people, a tooth extraction in Houston will feel better after a few days of surgery.
 Immediately after surgery, you can request for ice packs to apply on the cheek.
 This will help reduce any swelling.
 In case you have been prescribed any medications; usually, pain-killers and antibiotics, make sure to take them and get plenty of rest.

 In the first 24 hours, it will be difficult to feed on solid foods.
 So instead of go for fluids and soft foods like purees, yogurt, and soup.
 If you smoke, you may need to avoid doing so until you are fully recovered.
 Also, make sure to continue with basic hygiene practices like brushing and flossing while avoiding the area of the extraction.